efeelize/bar/CA/MBE/legal_terminology.md

 # 1.as the sole

-> "As the sole" means "as the only one" in a particular role or capacity.
+- It means "as the only one" in a particular role or capacity.
 It implies exclusivity.

-- "As the sole representative of the company, I handled the negotiations."
-(You were the only representative.)
+# 2.A lump-sum payment

-- "As the sole owner of the business, she makes all the decisions."
-(She is the only owner.)
+- It is a one-time payment of the entire amount owed, rather than spreading payments out over time in installments.

-- "As the sole defendant in the case, he had to defend himself alone."
-(He was the only defendant.)
+# 3.prevail

-# 2.
+- To Win a Case – A party that "prevails" in a lawsuit is the one that wins the judgment or achieves a favorable outcome.